Are you bored with shopping in the city?

 Near Boulder, Utah

 If you happen to travel down south, don’t miss out on the Calf Creek Falls in Grand Staircase-Escalante National Monument!
 There are two separate trailheads, lower and upper, in which the Lower Calf Creek Falls Trail is more popular as the route is a lot easier.
 With a gorgeous 130 feet oasis waterfall and a swimming hole at the end of the trail.

 While the Upper Calf Creek Falls Trail is a lot shorter, it is more exposed, and the first 600 feet may look scary, which is why it is less trafficked.
 You will find a pool above the falls that most people would swim in, also a popular spot for cliff jumping!
 After you have fun there, don’t forget to make your way down to the base of the falls, there are stunning views, and a much bigger swimming hole awaits you!

 Just before we wrap up, make sure to follow the rules when hiking with your furkid.
 Keep them on a leash whenever you see the sign, and you should leave no trace regardless of which trail you take.
-Lastly, bring lots of water, your dog’s food, treats, and toys if needed.
+Lastly, remember to bring your dog’s food, treats, and water bottle.
 Also, here are some tips for hiking with your dog, and a list of what you may want to pack for your pooch to ensure their comfort and safety.
 Enjoy, have fun, and stay safe!